vqpe/lanyard-docs/docs/faq.md

-**WEBSOCKET**

 ## Should I use REST or WebSocket?

 WebSocket is strongly preferred for live data on a website.
 REST requires repeated polling.
 WebSocket pushes updates to you in real time.
-Use `wss://api.lanyard.rest/socket` and run `/socket` in the `kv-commands` channel for full setup instructions.
+Use `wss://api.lanyard.rest/socket`, for more info, run `/socket` in the `kv-commands` channel for full setup instructions.